Silver Fox Island

 Located on the northwest side of Bonavista Bay, Newfoundland at the mouth of the Indian Bay inlet is a small island named Silver Fox Island that was once inhabited.
 It is about 3 km in length and about 3 km from Fair Island.
 The first settling began at Warren's Harbour on the southern side of the island.

 History

 Warren's Harbour was the first settled, named after an early settler, John Warren, who was living at Salvage, Newfoundland, in 1675.
 Warren's Harbour appears in the 1836 Census with a population of eight, of the same family.
 By 1869 there were five families living there, the Buttons, Felthams, Hunts, Matthews', and Rogers' families.
 In 1884 the population was 49, there was a slow population growth, and in 1901 there were 82 people living there.

 Silver Fox Island was not located near any major fishing grounds so they relied heavily on the Labrador fishery and woods work in Indian Bay during the winter.

 By the mid-1950s most families were relocating to nearby communities such as Indian Bay and Wareham.
 By 1969 the island was completely abandoned.

+In the 1980s, descendants of Silver Fox Island inhabitants returned to build seasonal "cabins" on the island.
+At present, approximately two dozen cabins are on the island, and are in use in the spring and summer each year.
+There are several original buildings left on the island, including a cabin and fishing stage owned by the Matthews family.